apache/druid/docs/querying/sql-data-types.md

 and query time.
 There is some overhead associated with the ability to handle NULLs; see the [segment internals](../design/segments.md#handling-null-values) documentation for more details.

-When `druid.generic.useDefaultValueForNull = true` (legacy), Druid treats NULLs and empty strings interchangeably, rather than according to the SQL standard.
+When `druid.generic.useDefaultValueForNull = true` (deprecated legacy mode), Druid treats NULLs and empty strings interchangeably, rather than according to the SQL standard.
 In this mode Druid SQL only has partial support for NULLs.
 For example, the expressions `col IS NULL` and `col = ''` are equivalent, and both evaluate to true if `col` contains an empty string.
 Similarly, the expression `COALESCE(col1, col2)` returns `col2` if `col1` is an empty string.
 While the `COUNT(*)` aggregator counts all rows, the `COUNT(expr)` aggregator counts the number of rows where `expr` is neither null nor the empty string.
 Numeric columns in this mode are not nullable; any null or missing values are treated as zeroes.
 This was the default prior to Druid 28.0.0, but will be removed in a future release so that Druid always behaves in an SQL compatible manner.

 ## Boolean logic